 |Medium Garden (150m²)||2400lm|

-Read more about lumens – including what the difference is between lumens and watts – here.
+Read more about lumens – including what the difference is between lumens and watts.

 Everyone wants their lighting to last as long as possible.
 One of the inherent benefits of LED lighting is that it lasts much longer than traditional incandescent lighting.
-A halogen floodlight (or it’s bulb, at least) might give you 2,000 hours of use, while an equivalent LED floodlight can easily last more than 20,000 hours, ten times that of the halogen.
+A halogen floodlight (or the light bulb, at least) might give you 2,000 hours of use, while an equivalent LED floodlight can easily last more than 20,000 hours, ten times that of a halogen light.

 To put that into perspective, even if you had the LED floodlight on for eight hours a night, every night, it would still last for around seven years before it needed replacing.
 The halogen version, on the other hand, wouldn’t even last a year.